connectomicslab/connectomemapper3/documentation/installation.rst

 * Libraries needed by the DTB binaries: boost (module program-options), nifti, blitz: `sudo apt-get install libboost-program-options-dev libnifti-dev libblitz0-dev`
 * Extract the source code and install the Connectome Mapper from the Bash Shell using following commands::

-	tar xzf <cmp-release>.tar.gz
+	tar xzf <cmp_3-release>.tar.gz
-	cd <cmp-release>/
+	cd <cmp_3-release>/
 	sudo python setup.py install

 Help/Questions
 --------------

 If you run into any problems or have any questions, you can post to the `CMTK-users group <http://groups.google.com/group/cmtk-users>`_.
-Code bugs can be reported by creating a "New Issue" on the `github repository <https://github.com/LTS5/cmp_nipype/issues>`_.
+Code bugs can be reported by creating a "New Issue" on the `github repository <https://github.com/LTS5/cmp_3/issues>`_.